mariusurbelis/youtube-assist/README.md

 A tool to help YouTube content creators improve consistency, visualize and manage their uploads.
 While streamlining the process from recording an idea to publishing a video.

+## Tech

+This software is being created in JavaScript using Vue.js framework and Electron.
+It mainly targets Windows desktop platform.

 ## Project setup

 ```
 npm install
 ```

 Vue CLI required

 ```
 npm install -g @vue/cli
 ```